Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: appendix

 To evaluate the cross-embodiment robustness and operational generalization of GenieReasoner, we conducted extensive real-world experiments leveraging both the AgiBot G1 humanoid platform and the ARX AC-One robotic arm.
-The evaluation protocol consists of three core task categories designed to investigate the integration of high-level semantic grounding with fine-grained motor control: (i) \textit{fine-grained OOD manipulation}, involving the retrieval of out-of-distribution objects (e.g., data cables, TV remotes) in high-entropy, cluttered environments; (ii) \textit{long-horizon semantic tasks}, such as structured shelf restoration; and (iii) \textit{deformable object manipulation}, exemplified by garment folding conducted on the ARX platform.
+The evaluation protocol consists of three core task categories designed to investigate the integration of high-level semantic grounding with fine-grained motor control: (i) \textit{fine-grained OOD manipulation}, involving the retrieval of out-of-distribution objects (e.g., data cables, TV remotes) in high-entropy, cluttered environments, extending the evaluation protocol described in \Cref{subsubsec:real-world}; (ii) \textit{long-horizon semantic tasks}, such as structured shelf restoration; and (iii) \textit{deformable object manipulation}, exemplified by garment folding conducted on the ARX platform.
 These diverse scenarios require the model to translate abstract multimodal instructions into adaptive, high-precision physical trajectories.
 Qualitative visualizations of these results across the two distinct robotic embodiments and complex environments are provided in \Cref{fig:realrobot_vis}.
+Comprehensive video demonstrations are provided in the supplementary materials.